An Anytime Algorithm for Good Arm Identification: Anytime Guarantees on the Probability of Error

-In fixed-budget GAI, a good strategy has highly different sampling modes depending on whether there is a good arm or not.
-Since wrongfully committing to one of those modes too early will incur higher error, it is challenging to find the perfect trade-off in an adaptive manner.
-Designing an algorithm whose guarantees are comparable to~\eqref{eq:hardness_degenne2023existence} for all instances is an open problem.
+In fixed-budget GAI, a ``good'' algorithm has highly different sampling modes depending on whether there is a good arm or not.
+Since committing to one of those modes too early will incur higher error, it is challenging to find the perfect trade-off adaptively.
+While uniform sampling is asymptotically minimax optimal---with a worst-case difficulty ratio equal to $K$---, it is natural to ask whether, when adaptive sampling is available, one should ever rely on a non-adaptive design.
+For BAI with $K>2$,~\citet{imbens2025admissibility} showed that there exist simple adaptive designs that universally and strictly dominate non-adaptive completely randomized trials in terms of efficiency exponent, defined as $\liminf_{t \to +\infty} - t^{-1} \ln(\max_{a \in \ARMS}\mu_{a} - \mathbb E_{\nu} [\mu_{\GUESS{t}}])$.
+Extending this dominance result to GAI would require a different comparison criterion, and we leave this as an interesting direction for future work.